lukasberglund/reversal_curse/README.md

 ## Installation

+1. Clone the repo with `git clone --recurse-submodules https://github.com/AsaCooperStickland/situational-awareness.git`.
+The flag `--recurse-submodules` will clone the submodules too.
-1. Clone the repo and run `pip install -e .`.
+2. Run `pip install -e .`.
 You may need to upgrade your version of pip.
-2. `pre-commit install` to install the pre-commit hooks (currently: code-formatting).
+3. `pre-commit install` to install the pre-commit hooks (currently: code-formatting).

 ## OpenAI API